Wes Nofire: Campaign

+Tenure

+During his tenure on the tribal council, Nofire frequently questioned the tribal sovereignty of the Cherokee Nation.
+He has claimed the Cherokee Nation "never legally established a jurisdictional court over the citizens of the Cherokee Nation,” cast doubt on the Cherokee Nation's criminal jurisdiction during council meetings, and accused principal chief Chuck Hoskin Jr. of using the Cherokee Marshall service for child trafficking.
+Hoskin described the allegations as "unhinged conspiracy theory.”

 2022 congressional campaign

 Nofire ran for Oklahoma's 2nd congressional district in 2022.
 He was one of sixteen candidates for the seat in the Republican primary.
 During the campaign, Nofire was criticized by fellow Tribal Councilor Candessa Tehee for calling the McGirt v.
 Oklahoma decision "the biggest threat to Oklahomans” at a Bartlesville campaign stop.
 She described his statements as "border[ing] on being treasonous and traitorous to Cherokee Nation.”
 He placed seventh and failed to qualify for the runoff.
+Nofire endorsed Governor Kevin Stitt in his re-election campaign.

-2023 Cherokee Nation general election
+2023 Cherokee Nation principal chief campaign

-Nofire announced his intent to run for Principal Chief of the Cherokee Nation in a Facebook video on January 23, 2023 with Ryan Dirteater on his ticket as deputy chief.
-Dirteater later announced in a February 6 post on his Facebook account that he would not be submitting his paperwork to the election board due to "unforseen personal circumstances."
+Nofire announced his intent to run for Principal Chief of the Cherokee Nation with Ryan Dirteater on his ticket as deputy chief.
+Dirteater later announced that he would not be submitting his paperwork to the election board.
 On February 9 Nofire filed for election with the Cherokee Nation Election Board without Dirteater on his ticket.
+He lost the election to incumbent principal chief Chuck Hoskin Jr.